rkabiljo/postSalmon/README.md

 ## DESeq2 with the gene tximport object
-see DESeq2_afterTximport.R

-## compare these results with our previous DE results on the same dataset
+see DESeq2_afterTximport.R     To compare these results with our previous DE results on the same dataset see compareDESeqResWithDEPaper.R
-See compareDESeqResWithDEPaper.R

 # DRIMSeq